NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 ```
 ])

-Both moving are not changed in the *faster model* except for using the position of actors stored in the global arrays when needed.
+Both moving policies remain unchanged in the *faster model*, the only difference being using the position of actors stored in the global arrays for quicker access.

 == Templates